Andrew-Musselman/ticky-tacky-toe/README.md

 To win the game a player needs to claim three spaces in a row.
 If there are no spaces left and neither player has claimed three in a row this results in a draw.
 The game ends after someone wins or it results in a draw.
 Once the game is over the game board resets itself for a new game, and if there is a winner that is updated in the player data section on either side of the game board.

 ![End Game](https://user-images.githubusercontent.com/92277979/150052565-29b9e194-b32f-4c31-8ac0-75e6dec444c7.gif)

-### Behind the Scenes

-This game was built by [Andrew Musselman](https://github.com/Andrew-Musselman).
-The basic structure was written in HTML, styled in CSS, and all functionality was written in JavaScript.
-The JavaScript relies on a strict separation of the data model from DOM manipulation - meaning every user interaction updates the data model, and then the DOM is updated from the data model.